 We buy Frosties, the European version of Frosted Flakes, every blue moon.
 However, we prefer to eat foods like artisan sourdough bread and and fresh fruit most mornings.

 The Hershey Bar isn’t our favorite candy in the world.
 It doesn’t even get our vote for the best American candy.
 But, since we grew up in the states, the iconic American chocolate bar holds a special place in our hearts.

-We don’t expect to every buy Hershey Bars at our local Lisbon grocery store.
+We don’t expect to buy Hershey Bars at our local Lisbon grocery store.
 The chocolate bar has a sour milk flavor that Europeans don’t prefer.

-What We Eat in Portugal When We Crave Hershey’s Chocolate
+What We Eat In Portugal When We Crave Hershey’s Chocolate

 We ‘settle’ for Cadbury Milk Bars , Ritter Sport Bars and Lindt Truffles when the milk chocolate craving hits us in Lisbon.
 It’s a sacrifice that we’re willing to make.